Pacific Halibut

 Q: What are the recreational season dates this year?

-A: The recreational Pacific halibut season dates for 2024 are in development and will be posted here prior to the start of the fishery.
+A: The recreational Pacific halibut season will open May 1, 2024.
 Please check the “In-season Tracking” tab above to see the current estimate of catch for this year.
 Visit the Current California Ocean Recreational Fishing Regulations page for northern California for an up-to-date status of whether the fishery is open or closed.

 Q: Are there other regulations for recreational Pacific halibut fishing?